 One question that comes up is whether it’s better to fill any holes before or after finishing the teak.
 Before sounded better to me, so that the repair would hopefully blend in as the finish was applied over it.
-But it honestly didn’t seem too practical to try to clean the teak, fill the holes multiple times due to likely shrinkage and be able to put the finish on within 24 hours of cleaning the teak.
+However, it seemed impractical to clean the teak, fill the holes several times due to likely shrinkage, and to spread the finish within 24 hours of cleaning the teak.
 And cleaning it again after the repairs seemed likely to damage the repair.

-I first tried using a bit of Minwax Wood Putty (testing in a pretty hidden spot) but discovered that none of the colors matched my teak at all and any mixture of colors that I tried was also not matching.
+first tried using a bit of Minwax Wood Putty (testing in a pretty hidden spot), but discovered that none of the colors matched my teak at all, and any mixture of colors that I tried was also not a match.
+You can find wood putty in a variety of shades on Amazon, but trying and failing to make a match gets expensive quickly.

 One point that he was very clear on: do not use epoxy as it will cure black, not teak-colored.
 The Elmer’s Wood Glue will not affect the teak color of the sawdust and it cleans up with water.

-Repairing the screw holes wasn’t a hard job, but I did learn a number of important details as I did it.
+Repairing the screw holes wasn’t a hard job, but I did learn several important details as I did it.

 Supplies needed: